Acne

 The link between diet and acne has been controversial.
 However, a recent study published in the medical journal (JAMA Dermatology), which compared the results of 24-hour dietary surveys of more than 24,000 adults who reported having acne currently, having it in the past but not currently, or never having had it found a correlation between the chances of having current acne and consumption of:

-• High-fat foods (including milk and meat)
+High-fat foods (including dairy milk and highly processed meat)

-• Sugary foods and beverages
+Sugary foods and beverages

-• A diet in the combination of high-fat and high-sugar foods
+A diet in the combination of high-fat and high-sugar foods

 All in all, in comparison with individuals who never had acne, subjects with current acne were 54% more likely to consume a diet that is in the combination of high-fat and high-sugar foods.
 For example, compared with those with no history of acne, those with acne at the time of the survey were more than twice as likely to report consuming at least five servings of high-sugar drinks in the previous day, and eight times more likely to report consuming “a complete meal of fatty and sugary products” in the previous day.
 Fortunately, neither dark nor milk chocolate were associated with past or current acne.